Rahulyadav2633/Password-Generator/README.md

-Password Generator
+PASSWORD GENERATOR
 A simple and secure password generator built with ReactJS.

-Description
+DESCRIPTION
 The Password Generator is a ReactJS application that allows users to generate strong and secure passwords based on their preferences.
 It provides a user-friendly interface and offers customization options for generating passwords of varying lengths and complexity.

-Features
+FEATURES
-Generate random and secure passwords
+1. Generate random and secure passwords
-Customize password length
+2. Customize password length
-Choose password complexity (lowercase, uppercase, numbers, symbols) Copy generated passwords to the clipboard with a single click Responsive design for seamless use on different devices
+3. Choose password complexity (lowercase, uppercase, numbers, symbols)
+4. Copy generated passwords to the clipboard with a single click

-Installation
+5. Responsive design for seamless use on different devices

+INSTALLATION
 To run the Password Generator locally, follow these steps:

-Clone the repository: git clone https://github.com/your-username/password-generator.git Navigate to the project directory: cd password-generator Install dependencies: npm install
+Clone the repository: git clone https://github.com/Rahulyadav2633/password-generator.git Navigate to the project directory: cd password-generator Install dependencies: npm install

-Usage
+Usage:
 Run the application: npm start
 Open your browser and go to http://localhost:3000
 Use the intuitive interface to customize your password preferences and click "Generate"